Greetings, If you are looking for the most current hours for any dining or retail outlets in Cook County MN – you’ve found it!

 Seeking additional information?

-- The Tofte Information Center that was located in the North Shore Commercial Fishing Museum is permanently closed and will not re-open.
+- The Tofte Information Center that was located in the North Shore Commercial Fishing Museum is permanently closed.

 We are working to maintain business statuses as quickly as changes occur.
 If you are a business owner, please contact us as your plans change at (218) 387-2524 or email firstname.lastname@example.org